roualdes/bridgestan/docs/languages/julia.md

 compile_model(stan_file; stanc_args=[], make_args=[])
 ```

 Run BridgeStan’s Makefile on a `.stan` file, creating the `.so` used by StanModel and return a path to the compiled library.
 Arguments to `stanc3` can be passed as a vector, for example `["--O1"]` enables level 1 compiler optimizations.
 Additional arguments to `make` can be passed as a vector, for example `["STAN_THREADS=true"]` enables the model's threading capabilities.
+If the same flags are defined in `make/local`, the versions passed here will take precedent.

 This function assumes that the path to BridgeStan is valid.
 This can be set with `set_bridgestan_path!()`.

-<a target='_blank' href='https://github.com/roualdes/bridgestan/blob/main/julia/src/compile.jl#L42-L54' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/roualdes/bridgestan/blob/main/julia/src/compile.jl#L42-L55' class='documenter-source'>source</a><br>

 <a id='BridgeStan.set_bridgestan_path!' href='#BridgeStan.set_bridgestan_path!'>#</a>
 **`BridgeStan.set_bridgestan_path!`** &mdash; *Function*.